AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 * Define the [audience](#audiences) segments to use in the prompt when [generating personalized audience-specific content](#generate-copy).
 * Preview the output alongside the prompt, before making amendments and refining the results if necessary.
 * Use [Adobe Express to generate images](#generate-image) based on the copy variations; this uses the Generative AI capabilities of Firefly.
-* Select content that you want to use in an experiment or use on your website.
+* Select content that you want to use on your website, or in an experiment.

 ## Legal and Usage Note {#legal-usage-note}